Introduction: Finding Purpose through “Storientations”

-One bad math class can sour a student’s entire experience with the subject.
+One bad math or English class can sour a student’s entire experience with the subject.
 Professional Learning Specialist Christina Stefonek, a math teacher for 10 years who now designs and facilitates mathematics and science professional learning programs at PLACE, has such a story she shares with other math educators during “storientations” at the Math Equity Project.

 “In fifth grade, I was given a timed test and that shaped my math trajectory throughout the rest of my schooling, including college,” Stefonek recalled.
 “It messed with my perception of my mathematical ability for a very long time.
 I don’t want students to feel the way I did because of tracking in math.
 This is one piece of equity in mathematics.”